COVID-19 and Real-Time Locating Systems

 Rapidly changing purchase behaviors rendered inventory predictions inaccurate.
 Stock imbalances and uncertain demand confronted industries as consumers reevaluated buying habits and changed their purchase methods1.

-New requirements enforced social distancing in workspaces and 2-week quarantines for any infected staff members.
+New requirements enforced social distancing in workspaces and two-week quarantines for any infected staff members.
 This created additional challenges to companies as production lines shut down and gaps in staffing created delays and lost information2.
 Companies were also forced to reduce numbers and make staff cuts.
 By July of 2020, 31.3 million people in the US reported they were unable to work at some point in the last four weeks.
 This included full lay-offs or fewer hours worked as employers lost business because of COVID-19.
-This figure was down compared to the 40.4 million in June and 49.8 million in May, according to the US Bureau of labor statistics.
+This figure was down compared to the 40.4 million in June 2020 and 49.8 million in May 2020, according to the US Bureau of Labor Statistics.

 Supply shortages made national news, especially highlighted in the medical industry.
 The US government and hospitals scrambled to find and order N-95 masks, respirators, and personal protective equipment (PPE).
 Finding, making, and delivering these items was critical in providing immediate care, putting the medical supply chain to the test.